pinesh/EvoEdit/README.md

 5. Choose an output scale (default 1:1) and press Export[x] Blueprints.
 6. When done, check your output folder and move the new .sevo(s) file to your Starship Evo Blueprints folder (found in \AppData\LocalLow\Moonfire Entertainment\Starship EVO\Save_Data\Blueprints).
 7. Spawn the blueprint as you would a regular blueprint, then save it to ensure it has the correct modeldata.
 You can then discard the .sevo.

+Paint Control and Rescaling can be found under "config".